developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 **NextGen (NG) SimulScan Configuration** is configuration transferred from legacy SimulScan Input of DataWedge previously deprecated.
 Not all legacy SimulScan features are available - migration of these features into NextGen SimulScan is a continuous effort.
 Currently, the following features are part of NextGen SimulScan:
 * **[MultiBarcode](#multibarcodeparams) -** supported since DataWedge 8.0.
 Unlike legacy SimulScan, a template is not required for MultiBarcode features and parameters.
 * **[Document Capture](#documentselection) -** supported since DataWedge 8.0 and only available on select devices and scanners.
 Document Capture requires a template.
-Contact Zebra to create a custom Document Capture template.
+Contact your local Zebra sales representative for assistance to create a Document Capture template.
 <!-- [Removed per TUT-40275]
 * **Signature capture -** supported since DataWedge 7.3
 * **OCR A/B -** supported since DataWedge 7.5 -->